afni/afni/doc/SphinxDocs/FATCAT/MakingROIs.rst

 #. it is already parcellated into integer-labelled ROIs;
 #. its ROIs are contiguous;
-#. a labeltable attached is attached.
+#. a labeltable is attached.

 The FATCAT_DEMO contains an example of such a set (output from FreeSurfer) in the script ``Do_11_RUNdti_Connectome_Examp.tcsh``.